MPBeholder/Pathfinder/Colosseum/Auriga-Strega.md

 * 0th (5) — (at will) detect magic, guidance, mending, read magic
 ***
 ## TACTICS
-At the beginning of combat, the Mother activates her Prehensile Hair hex as a standard action.
+At the beginning of combat, the Mother activates her Prehensile Hair hex as a standard action and also spends a swift action in order to identify the strongest opponent (and set up for Kirin Style).
 In following rounds she will Evil-Eye whichever target looks the most threatening, following up with a cackle to keep the debuff active as well as applying a Accursed Hex/Spellstrike with Bestow Curse or Ill Omen.
 If it seems as though she will be unable to hit the target, she begins using castings of other debuff spells like Ill Omen.
 ## STATISTICS
-STR:8 DEX:12 CON:10 INT:22 WIS:9 CHA:10
+STR:8 DEX:12 CON:10 INT:22 WIS:10 CHA:9

 Feats : Extra Arcana + Kirin Style + Kirin Strike + Improved Unarmed + Combat Expertise + Spell Focus (Necromancy)